openedx-unsupported/devstack/README.rst

    You may customize where the local repositories are found by setting the DEVSTACK\_WORKSPACE environment variable.

+   Be sure to share the cloned directories in the Docker -> Preferences... -> File Sharing box.

 3. Run the provision command, if you haven't already, to configure the various services with superusers (for development without the auth service) and